leeper/Depends/README.md

 The main counter-argument I've heard to this is that a developer may have a package that is fairly useless without its strong dependency (e.g., a graphics package building on ggplot2).
 In these cases, I also think Depends is a bad idea (for all the above resons) but also because it makes assumptions about the end-user (either that they don't know the dependency or that it's preferable for them to have the package attached.)
 Smart people disagree here, but my view is that we should try to make as few assumptions as possible about the end-user.
 Putting the dependency in Imports ensures that the package is installed and its namespace is available.

 I don't think we should further assume that the user wants to be able to use `func()` without having to `library("dependency")` or `dependency::func()`.
-WRE says graphics extensions are a possible extension but I think it's safer to let users to decide whether and when to attach rather than load dependencies.
+WRE says graphics extensions are a possible extension but I think it's safer to let users decide whether and when to attach rather than load dependencies.
 For example, in my own scripts, I generally use `requireNamespace()` and fully qualified references and wouldn't want packages I'm using to attach anything.
 Lest weird stuff happens: